-Charlotte Mecklenburg Community Foundation - Children & Youth Fund
+Charlotte Mecklenburg Community Foundation - Children, Youth, and Young Adult Fund

 Foundation for the Carolinas

 Grant amount: US $10,000 - US $50,000

 Funding uses: Applied Project / Program, Education / Outreach